xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 important that the fields `Forwarded` and `Applied-Upstream` are kept uptodate to know whether a change is already applied upstream.
-This helps to drop the right patches before merging a new upstream release into the 'debian' branch.
+This helps to drop the right patches before merging a new upstream release into the `debian` branch.

 #### Example of adding a fix via a quilt patch

-Let's say, there is an issue '#12345' which can be fixed by patching 'Functions/Misc/colors'.
+Let's say, there is an issue _#12345_ which can be fixed by patching `Functions/Misc/colors`.
 Here is how you could add that patch (assuming clean git working directory):

 First, push all existing patches, so the new one is added on top.